brandur/sorg/content/drafts/live-reload.md

 ```

 When something in the `content` directory changes, the
-program emits a message like this one:
+program above emits a message like this one:

 ```
 2019/05/21 11:49:32 event: "./content/hello.md": WRITE